 Accountability for the Work Product and the Work Process

-When thinking about accountability, a first thought is often about ensuring that your team’s goals are achieved on time.
+When thinking about accountability for a remote workforce, a first thought is often about ensuring that your team’s goals are achieved on time.
 Equally important, however, is keeping team members accountable for their work environment.
 There are three considerations when recommending appropriate work environments:

 - Have a dedicated workspace.
 Your organization should encourage team members to have a dedicated, separate workspace rather than sitting on the couch or, even worse, getting work done sitting in bed.
 Not only does this have a negative effect on posture and overall psyche, but it makes you less efficient than sitting in a proper chair, preferably in front of a table or desk.

 - Identify and model work-to-home transitions.
 Encouraging and modeling clear work-to-home shifts are the next vital step to intentionally developing your organization’s culture.
 With a commute and separate office, the ability to spatially transition from the office to home created a clear break from one environment to the other.
 Unfortunately, working from home has eliminated those physical and mental boundaries.
 Encouraging physical changes when making the shift away from work, such as changing into and out of “work clothes” when you start and finish the workday, can help instill that physical shift.

 Modeling a strict working timeframe will also encourage your organization’s team members to set mental boundaries for an appropriate workday.
 Using tools like the “Delay Delivery” in Microsoft Outlook when sending emails past traditional office hours sets an appropriate expectation for the rest of your team members to respond within usual working hours, even if you need to work late into the evening.